pgEspiritu/OCI-Foundation/IAM-Introduction.md

 ---

 OCI IAM provides the foundational security layer for managing access to all cloud resources.
 By understanding and properly configuring authentication, authorization, and identity domains, you can design a **secure and well-governed cloud environment**.

-*Thanks for reading!
-More IAM topics like policies, dynamic groups, and compartments will be explored in future lessons.*